Love Unsung History? Leave a Review!

 Ashley Rose Young Profile Photo

-Dr. Ashley Rose Young is a cultural and social historian of the United States.
-Her research explores the intersection of race, ethnicity, and gender in American food culture and economy.
-Her first book, Nourishing Networks: The Public Culture of Food in New Orleans, 1800-1950 (in progress), examines how daily practices of food production and distribution shaped the development of New Orleans’ public culture and reveal how power operated in unexpected ways along the networks that fed New Orleans.
-Young earned a Ph.D. in History from Duke University (2017), an M.A. in History from Duke University (2013), a B.A. in History from Yale College (2010), and was a visiting scholar at Oxford University (2009).
+I’m a cultural and social historian of the United States and my research explores the intersection of race, ethnicity, and gender in American food culture and economy.
+My first book, Nourishing Networks: The Public Culture of Food in New Orleans, (Oxford University Press, Fall 2025), examines how daily practices of food production and distribution shaped the development of New Orleans’ public culture and reveal how power operated in unexpected ways along the networks that fed New Orleans.

 Sept.
 20, 2021